vnth123/Find-phone/README.md

     95.jpg 0.2551 0.3129
     84.jpg 0.7122 0.7117

-The find_phone.py takes a single command line argument which is a path to the jpeg image to be tested.
+The find_phone.py takes a single command line argument which is a path to the jpeg image.
 This script will print the normalized coordinates of the phone detected on the image in the format shown below.

 Here is what a terminal command will look like.